NorthDevelopment/NorthClient/README.md

 <p align="center"><a href="https://github.com/NorthDevelopment/NorthClient"></a><a href="#nastyox"><img src="http://randojs.com/images/dropShadow.png" width="75%"/></a></p><br/>

 ## :hear_no_evil:  What's the NorthClient?
-<a href="https://github.com/NorthDevelopment/NorthClient" target="_blank">NorthClient</a> There is a Pterodactyl client area, making it more comfortable for users to manage their servers
+<a href="https://github.com/NorthDevelopment/NorthClient" target="_blank">NorthClient</a> is a Pterodactyl client area, making it more comfortable for users to manage their servers
 <br/><br/><br/>

 ## :star: What Features ?